Hunger Grips War-Torn Gaza As Truce Talks Resume In Cairo

 “She screams in pain and I cry when I see her like this,” she told AFP.

-Concern also remained high around Nasser Hospital in the heavily-bombarded southern city of Khan Yunis, where the World Health Organization has called the devastation "incredible".
+Concern also remained high around Nasser Hospital in the heavily-bombarded southern city of Khan Yunis, where the World Health Organisation has called the devastation“incredible”.

 The UN agency managed to evacuate some 32 patients from the besieged hospital, which was raided by Israeli troops last week.